violetguos/homepage/README.md

 1.  **`/content`**: There are blog post and projects list on this folder.
 When you look at inside of this folder you will know how to use it.
 The assets is only used for favicon and profile photo.

 2.  **`gatsby-config.js`**: You should change the information here according to your own.
 Almost a lot of sections in the code are fed from here.

+**not:**  I hided all code in `src / pages / photos.js`.
+Because firstly you need to define the Flickr API key in `gatsby-config.js`.
+Then you can activate the code.

 ## Last Thing